Marconi-Stem/Firewalker/Notes.md

 # Note that the speeds of each wave are different prime numbers.
 # This avoids repetition as the waves move around the
 # perimeter...if they were even numbers or multiples of each
-# other, there'd be obvious repetition in the pattern of motion...
+# other, there'd be obvious repetition in the motion pattern...
 # beat frequencies.
 n_waves = len(wave)

-# 90 distinct hues (0-89) around color wheel
+# 90 distinct hues (0-89) around a color wheel
 hue_table = [255, 255, 255, 255, 255, 255, 255, 255, 237, 203,
              169, 135, 101, 67, 33, 0, 0, 0, 0, 0, 0, 0, 0, 0,
              0, 0, 0, 0, 0, 0, 18, 52, 86, 120, 154, 188, 222,